Transforming Respiratory Services

 - A medical research doctor embedded in the Respiratory Service

-Our stakeholder group includes:
+Our stakeholder group included:

 - Patient & carer representatives